 At Thornton Primary School, safeguarding all children is the most important role we have.
-In order for children to be successful learners, they must feel safe and cared about; this is an area of our school that we are fortunate to have a number of very experienced staff working hard to achieve.
-At Thornton Primary School, safeguarding is everyone’s role; all staff play a vital role in ensuring this for all children.
+In order for children to be successful learners, they must feel safe and cared about.
+At Thornton Primary School, safeguarding is everyone’s role; all staff and governors play a vital role in ensuring this for all children.

 Designated Safeguarding Leaders